 Can I rent a winterized RV? >>

 Yes.
-Motorhomes that are built for Canadian winter conditions are available for rent from major rental agencies such as Canadream, Fraserway, Meridian, Cruise Canada and Best Time.
-Make sure that the RV has double pane windows; a high efficiency furnace; interior winter cab blanket and comes with insulated and heated water and waste holding tanks.
+Motorhomes that are built for Canadian winter conditions are available for rent from major rental agencies such as CanaDream, Fraserway, Meridian RV, Cruise Canada and Best Time RV.
+Make sure that the RV has double pane windows, a high efficiency furnace, interior winter cab blanket and comes with insulated and heated water and waste holding tanks.
 For more RV winter trip prep click here.

 What wildlife might I encounter in the winter? >>

-Here’s what you might see in wintertime from November to March:
+Here’s what you might see from November to March:

-- Birds such as bald eagles, water birds (such as geese and ducks), herons, peregrine falcons, and snowy owls.
+- Birds such as bald eagles, ducks, geese and waterfowl, herons, peregrine falcons and snowy owls.

-- Mammals such as coyotes, lynx, cougars, wolves, racoons, squirrels, deer, moose, elk and even bears come out of hibernation from time to time.
+- Mammals such as coyotes, lynx, cougars, wolves, raccoons, squirrels, deer, moose and elk.
+Even bears come out of hibernation on occasion.

 What should I do if I encounter wildlife while camping? >>

-Stay safe, remember they are wild.
-Always exercise caution.
-When camping keep your food locked away and do not leave food scraps behind – pack out what you pack in.
+- When camping, keep your food locked away and do not leave food scraps behind – pack out what you pack in.